KalebGoad/e_commerce/README.md

 How to run this app:
- Clone this repo to your machine
+* Clone this repo to your machine
- Open your favorite text editor and a terminal
+* Open your favorite text editor and a terminal
- Run the following commands:
+* Run the following commands:
- $cd src  //Navigate into the src folder of the repo
+* $ cd e_commerce
+* $ npm install
+* $ cd src
- $npm start //Runs the app in http://localhost:3000
+* $ npm start //Runs the app in http://localhost:3000
 ### Developer Notes

 Working on this project helped me grow as a junior developer.
 Utilizing the various libraries for styling and commerce.js for storing data proved a great experience driven project for growth.
 (I'm constantly making style changes as I learn better approaches).